mdevilliers/org-scrounger/readme.md

 An example mapping file

 ```
+# this is a comment

+# default github owner
 owner = "org-1"

+# know container repositories
+container_repositories = [
+  "foo-container-repo",
+  "bar-container-repo"
+]

 # a container that doesn't map to a repo
 _ > "please/ignore"